 Engagement contribution: We sought to enhance the company's contribution to the Sustainability objective via our engagement activities.
-We identified that by converting waste into secondary materials, the company has high scope 1 & 2 emissions; a negative impact resulting from the production or distribution of solutions.
-As such, we engaged with the company under our second broad engagement category to influence targets and strategies for reducing this negative impact.
-Under this broad aim, we set the specific objective for the company to set a Science Based Target.
-We have engaged with the company since 2019 against this objective.
+We identified that the company cannot provide climate solutions and generate carbon avoidance without maintaining its social licence to operate.
+Renewable energy companies face several risks which threaten their licence to operate, in particular the protection of indigenous and community land rights in wind farm installations.
+The consequences of not managing community relations effectively are significant and can inhibit a company's ability to generate renewable energy (and thus avoided emissions).
+For example, there have been several instances where community disruption has led renewable energy projects to shut down or pause.
+As such, we engaged with the company under our second broad engagement category to influence targets and strategies for reducing/ preventing this negative impact.
+Under this broad aim, we set the specific objective for the Company to disclose a human rights policy and make a commitment to Free, Prior, and Informed Consent.
+We have engaged with the company since 2023 against this objective.